What is a Supply Chain

 Is this item variable measure?

-Unlike a fixed measure trade item, a variable measure trade item has at least one characteristic that varies, and the item may be sold at any point in the supply chain without one of these characteristics predefined:
+A variable measure trade item has at least one characteristic that varies, and the item may be sold at any point in the supply chain without one of these characteristics predefined:

 - Weight